 Google Sheets is limited to 5 million cells per sheet, but that number includes empty rows and columns.
 New sheets are given 26 columns (A to Z), so by default you are limited to about 192,000 rows (5,000,000 / 26).
 If you need more rows, then you need to delete any extra columns.

 Writing data to Google Sheets can be slow; writing 50,000 rows of data could take 15 seconds or longer to complete.
-Larger sets of data are possible — up to the cell limit — you just need some patience.
+Larger sets of data are possible — up to the cell limit — you just need to be patient.

 Write operations are limited, so Analytics Edge will write in blocks of 35,000 rows.
 If the sheet does not have capacity for all of the rows in the block, the operation will fail with an error message and partially written data.
 You do not need to add rows to the sheet beforehand – Analytics Edge will do that automatically, up to the cell limit.